venethub/serverless-image-processor/README.md

 That's it! :)

 The start command will spin up an offline version of an API Gateway and a local S3 server (via [serverless-offline](https://github.com/dherault/serverless-offline)).
 After this you can query some test images (test.gif, test.jpg and test.png) via ```http://localhost:3000```.
-Due to restrictions in this setup you will only see the Base64 encoded response.

 ## Contributing
 Please feel free to open issues or create PRs. :)